Snyder to buy out other Washington owners, pending approval - WTMJ

 AP Sports Writer

-Multiple messages seeking comment that were left for the team and a public relations firm representing Snyder were not immediately returned.
+Multiple messages seeking comment that were left for the team, a public relations firm representing Snyder and lawyers representing the minority owners were not immediately returned.

-Fred Smith, Dwight Schar and Bob Rothman currently own 40.5% of Washington Football Inc. They have been mired in a court dispute with Snyder over their shares of the team.
+Fred Smith, Dwight Schar and Bob Rothman currently own 40.5% of Washington Football Inc. They sued Snyder in federal court in Maryland in November, seeking an injunction to allow them to sell their shares of the team.

 The NFL took over that investigation run by Washington-based lawyer Beth Wilkinson last summer.
 A league spokesman said that investigation is still ongoing, which is separate from Snyder buying out full control of the team.